-To approve the 2022 Directors' Remuneration Report set out on pages 276 to 301 of the Annual Report & Accounts for the year ended 31 December 2022, excluding the summary of the Directors' Remuneration Policy on page 280.
+To approve the 2023 Directors' Remuneration Report set out on pages 279 to 305 of the Annual Report and Accounts for the year ended 31 December 2023, excluding the summary of the Directors' Remuneration Policy on page 283.

-The purpose of this resolution is to seek shareholder approval of the 2022 Directors' Remuneration Report for the year ended 31 December 2022 (other than the summary of the Directors' Remuneration Policy on page 280 of the 2022 Annual Report & Accounts).
-The 2022 Directors' Remuneration Report is on pages 276 to 301 of the 2022 Annual Report & Accounts.
-The actual remuneration paid to Directors in 2022 was made within the boundaries of the 2022 Directors' Remuneration Policy which was approved by shareholders at the 2022 Annual General Meeting for a period of three years and is, therefore, not required to be put to shareholders for approval again no later than the 2025 Annual General Meeting.
-The vote on the 2022 Directors' Remuneration Report is advisory in nature and cannot impact what is paid under the shareholder-approved 2022 Directors' Remuneration Policy.
+The purpose of this resolution is to seek shareholder approval of the 2023 Directors' Remuneration Report for the year ended 31 December 2023 (other than the summary of the Directors' Remuneration Policy on page 283 of the Annual Report and Accounts 2023).
+The 2023 Directors' Remuneration Report is on pages 279 to 305 of the Annual Report and Accounts 2023.
+The 2023 Directors' and Accounts 2023.
+The actual remuneration paid to Directors in 2023 was made within the boundaries of the 2022 Directors' Remuneration Policy which was approved by shareholders at the 2022 Annual General Meeting for a period of three years and is, therefore, not required to be put to shareholders for approval at this AGM.
+It will be put to shareholders for approval again no later than the 2025 Annual General Meeting.
+The vote on the 2023 Directors' Remuneration Report is advisory in nature and cannot impact what is paid under the shareholder-approved 2022 Directors' Remuneration Policy.